AmirHam-Za/nested-list/README.md

 5.Implement the design in the dashboard component.

-6.Create local database using json server.
+6. Create local database using json server.

-6.1.Install json-server.
+  6.1.
+Install json-server.

 6.2.Install Concurrently.